How Are Phospholipids Arranged In A Plasma Membrane

 The two layers of the phospholipid bilayer are not identical in composition.
 This asymmetry is crucial for various cellular functions:

 • Lipid composition: Different types of phospholipids are enriched in either the inner or outer leaflet of the bilayer.
-For example, phosphatidylserine is typically found on the inner leaflet and plays a role in cell signaling and apoptosis (programmed cell death).
+Here's one way to look at it: phosphatidylserine is typically found on the inner leaflet and plays a role in cell signaling and apoptosis (programmed cell death).

 • Glycolipids: These are found exclusively on the outer leaflet, where their carbohydrate moieties can interact with the extracellular environment.